Nor'easter threatens blizzard conditions and coastal flooding on East Coast. It could be a historic storm in parts of New England – KION546

 Rhode Island Gov. Daniel McKee declared a state of emergency ahead of the storm and took precautions a step further by signing a travel ban beginning Saturday at 8 a.m. through 8 p.m. due to whiteout conditions.

-Plus, parts of New Hampshire, Maine, and Long Island, New York, will see some of the heaviest snowfall ranging from 12 to 24 inches of snow, with some local areas seeing higher projections.
+Some of the heaviest snow is projected to fall in parts of New Hampshire, Maine, and Long Island, New York– where 12 to 24 inches of snow are forecast.

-Amtrak canceled train service on Saturday for various lines, including Acela service between Washington, DC, and Boston and regional service between Boston and New York, the company said Friday.
+The blizzard-like conditions have led Amtrak to cancel train service on Saturday for various lines, including Acela service between Washington, DC, and Boston as well as regional service between Boston and New York, the company said Friday.

 Tri-state area, Pennsylvania and Delaware